 Success comes in many forms.
 Socially responsible investing is a concrete, increasingly dynamic, example of that.
 Data has shown SRI can offer competitive, and sometimes superior returns and downside protection.
 So, not only can socially responsible investing be financially responsible, “success” can be found on many levels beyond percentage returns.

 As entities, money managers, and corporations become more mindful of the impact they have on the world, investors do as well.
 So, it’s important to get it right.

-Ensuring you allocate your resources where they will do the most good can be a challenge.
-Identifying the vehicles best designed to meet your needs takes time and expertise.
-That’s why here at AssetMark, we recommend working with advisors who have access to the due diligence, investment management resources, and technology needed to conduct research, actively monitor your holdings, and provide you with ongoing updates on your portfolio.
+Ensuring your clients invest in the solutions where they can do the most good can be challenging.
+Identifying the vehicles best designed to meet your clients' needs takes time and expertise.
+That’s why AssetMark supports financial advisors with the due diligence, investment management resources, and technology needed to conduct research, actively monitor client holdings, and provide ongoing portfolio updates.